Compare Static Caravan Insurance

 - Other optional coverage is available

 Each policy has different features and optional extras, so it is important to confirm that you have all the cover you need before buying.
+Ensure you read the terms and conditions of your static caravan insurance quote in order to confirm it meets your needs before proceeding.

-Different types of caravan insurance
+Different types of cover

 Static caravan insurance has two different types of cover – ‘New for Old’ and ‘Market Value’.

-If your caravan is written off and you have New for Old cover, in the event of a pay out from your insurer you’ll receive the latest version of your caravan or another new equivalent, rather than receiving a cheque for the value.
+If your caravan is written off and you have New for Old cover, in the event of a payout from your insurer you’ll receive the latest version of your caravan or another new equivalent, rather than receiving a cheque for the value.

 Compare Static Caravan Insurance FAQs